sait-wbdv/winter-2022/content/cpnt-200/assignments/achievements.md

 ---

-## Netlify Deployment Achievement
+## Netlify Deployment Research Achievement

 - Due: Wednesday March 9th @ 11:59PM
-- Weight: 5%
+- Weight: 10%

 For this achievement, you will be writing a small set of instructions for yourself inside your storyblok cms.
 This is a research focused assignment that is intended for you to practice filtering essential information from online resources on web development.